LCollision: Fast Generation of Collision-Free Human Poses using Learned Non-Penetration Constraints: Conclusion, Limitations, and Future Work

 \section{Conclusion, Limitations, and Future Work}

-We present a method for learning the collision-free human pose sub-manifold.
-We use a mesh embedding autoencoder to learn a full human pose manifold and augment it with an additional component to classify the collision and other hard constraints.
+We present LCollision, a method for learning the collision-free human pose sub-manifold.
+We use a mesh embedding autoencoder to learn a full human pose manifold and augment it with additional components to classify the collision-free meshes.
 Our method decomposes the mesh into several sub-domains and learns the decision boundary of the collision-free sub-manifold by reusing the decomposed sub-domains.
 Specifically, we learn to predict the penetration depths aggregated to each sub-domain and then use a binary classifier to predict whether a given mesh has any collisions.
 When evaluated on the SCAPE dataset, our method achieves a success rate of $94.1\%$ in predicting collisions and a success rate of $85.6\%$ in collision responses.
-To the best of our knowledge, ours is the first approach that can obtain high accuracy in terms of handling non-penetration constraints in a learning framework.